mhnvelu/aws-eks/01-EKS-Create-Cluster-using-eksctl/01-02-Create-EKSCluster-and-NodeGroups/README.md

 # Get List of clusters
 eksctl get clusters

+# View Cluster nodes
+kubectl get nodes -o wide

+# View Pods
+kubectl get pods -A -o wide
 ```

 - This will not create worker nodes.
 It will create only the EKS Control Plane on the specified zones.
 - By default, API endpoints are available for public access.
-- Once the cluster is created, the kubeconfig file is automatically created and saved locally.
+- Once the cluster is created, the kubeconfig file is automatically created and saved locally in `~/.kube`.
 Any kubectl and eksctl commands will use this kubeconfig file.
+- The IAM principal that created the cluster is the only principal that can make calls to the Kubernetes API server with kubectl or the AWS Management Console.
+If you want other IAM principals to have access to your cluster, then you need to add them

 ## Step-02: Create & Associate IAM OIDC Provider for our EKS Cluster